ogamel/adaptive_genome/research_notes.md

-    does one k-mer tend to turn to another like CG becomes ...? does that depend on region type? would be very interesting if so - and show it is a complex genetic function, not just innate local tendency depending on conditions
+    does one k-mer tend to turn to another like CG becomes ...? does that depend on region type? would be very interesting if so - and show it is a complex genetic function, not just innate local tendency depending on conditions Would I need a dataset within a given species but in different conditions?

 ## Paths completed